xinghun0525/R2LP/SimRankRelease-master_exp/readme.md

-These code are modified from https://github.com/KeithYue/SimRankRelease, and you need to build environment according to the https://github.com/KeithYue/SimRankRelease.
+These codes are modified from https://github.com/KeithYue/SimRankRelease, and you need to build environment according to the https://github.com/KeithYue/SimRankRelease.
 Such as `libunwind` and `gperftools` to satisfy `-ltmalloc`.

 Need to copy dataset to `SimRankRelease-master_exp/dataset/edge_list` and remove the first line.